This is a new site. Found a problem?

 On successful completion of the interviews all applicants then attend Basic Military Training.
-PTI’s undertake their training at RAF Halton (10 weeks) and Personell Officers at RAF College Cranwell (9 months.)
+PTIs undertake their training at RAF Halton (10 weeks) and Personnel Officers at RAF College Cranwell (9 months.)
 Physical fitness, general service knowledge and initial ground defence training are some of the elements covered.

-After completing professional training, PTIs will complete at least one tour of duty at a station gymnasium, developing their instructional and leadership skills.
+After completing Trade Training, PTIs will complete at least one tour of duty at a station gymnasium, developing their instructional and leadership skills.
 All PTIs and Pers Officers may be selected for Parachute Jump Instructor (PJI) duties at Airborne Delivery Wing, RAF Brize Norton.

 The PJI Course begins with a 4 week Basic Military Parachuting Course, working alongside other airborne units such as the Parachute Regiment and Royal Marines.
-Following this, the prospective PJIs undergo a 5 month intensive training package consisting of jumping several static line parachutes and learning to teach basic static line parachuting.
+Following this, the prospective PJIs then undergo an intensive training package consisting of jumping several static line parachutes and learning to teach basic static line parachuting.
 On completion of the PJI Course, candidates are awarded the coveted PJI Brevet.

-After serving at least one tour teaching static line parachuting, PJIs are able to volunteer for selection in display parachuting duties.
+After serving at least one tour teaching static line parachuting, PJIs are the considered for selection in display parachuting duties.
 The selection for such duties consists of a continuous assessment throughout the year.
 Every jump is critiqued and the individual debriefed on their free fall skills, canopy control and accuracy on landing.
 Candidates must also complete the High Altitude Parachutist Course before the final selection phase.

 Prior to selection, candidates must also demonstrate teamwork, leadership and the potential to become military free fall instructors.
 Once selected, new Team members complete a Display Parachutist Course, usually in California, USA.
 The course consists of up to 140 descents.
 They will learn and refine the skills required to become a fully qualified RAF Falcon.